 80% of respondents stated that DevOps is ‘extremely important’ for scaling software development.
 This staggering number is a testament to this beneficial trend in IT and digital technology.

-As a business, you need to understand the proper way to automate DevOps to make the best utilization of this philosophy.
+As a business, you need to understand the proper way to automate DevOps processes to make the best utilization of this philosophy.
 So, we decided to offer an all-inclusive DevOps automation guide that can be a handy reference for you or any professional.

 Scroll ahead to understand the significance of DevOps and get conversant with some handy automation tools that can prove helpful for your business.